The late Hal Lord of Pottsville after a heat race victory at the track many fans simply referred to as Schoentown.

 Originally built prior to 1875 as a trotting track for horses, this track was of the typical length of a half mile that was popular around that time for such purposes.
 It may have been the creation of Nelson Brandon who was the founder of the little village based on his name.
 Little could he have imagined what would become of this track.

 Located in the mountainous region south west of Hazelton, this track apparently was not immune to the auto racing fever that was sweeping across the country.
 That would lead it to evolving from horses to racing equipment that was of the common type of racers of the day.
 It was said to have hosted a variety of classes including "big cars" or early sprint cars, midgets and even early forms of go-karts.
 A few color photographs of early sprint cars in action on its big, sweeping turns are known to exist.
-Finding information on it's exact first year of auto racing and what class of race vehicles competed on that date has not been forthcoming.
+These images appear to have been taken in the 1950's.
+Find information on it's exact first year of auto racing and what class of race vehicles competed there has not been forthcoming.
 These details continue to elude researchers.

 With the popularity of drive-in movie theaters that were becoming all the rage from coast to coast, the owners constructed a projection booth/concession stand and the large metal movie screen in the infield.
 It was built in the mid 1950's as apparently the popularity of the speedway was beginning to wane.
-It would be another form of income for the owners.
+It would be another form of income for the owners who's names are not known at this time.
 No doubt this was done to bolster declining profits as the early forms of automobile racers were becoming increasingly more costly to build and maintain.
+Stock cars were more readily available and less expensive to build and maintain.
 All the while, other forms of entertainment and possibly its location were cutting into the viability of using the race track for that exclusive purpose.

 One source indicates that loosely organized go-kart races were held there in the mid to late 1960's, possibly on a smaller inner oval that may have used part of the drive-in movie theater area.